ysthakur/CMSC320-Notes/Stats/Probability Distributions and Summary Stats.md

 Useful because if you have two funky-looking distributions, you can sample them a bunch of times, and now you have two nice normal distributions that you can compare.

+Criteria for samples:
+- Picked at random
+- Representative of population
+- Big enough to draw conclusions (>=30)
+- Include less than 10% of the population, if you're sampling *without* replacement

 ## Summary Statistics

 - Examples: Mean, median, mode